Welcome to our Reception class page!

 |

-In Reception our topic this half term is Light and Dark.
-Here is what we will be looking at in Autumn 2.
+In Reception our topic this half term is Spring.
+Here is what we will be looking at in Spring 2.

 Celebrations and Special Events: